jamesmorgan/PAF-Monkey/README.md

 ### Optional Arguments

 * -schema = The database name to use when populating paf data, default 'paf'
+* -definitionDirectory = The directory where the definition files data are held, default 'src/main/resources/definitions'

 ### Unused / deprecated Arguments